 - Geo-restricted content: A VPN allows you to appear like you are connected from any country of your choice.
 Therefore, you can access geo-restricted media content from your home country or any country.
 Have you ever come across the cringing little message “this video is not available in your location”?
 With a VPN, it won’t happen again.

 - Streaming sites: NordVPN is one of the very few VPN services that can unblock Netflix, Amazon Prime Video, Hulu, and other streaming sites.
 I use it all the time for Netflix.
 This series you wanna watch is only available in the US and you are in Uganda?
 No problem.
 Connect to a US server and start watching.
 I recently subscribed to Amazon Prime Video because there is a series I wanted to watch there, and I can confirm that NordVPN also works for this platform.

 I have been to China like 3 or 4 times and I know how their large-scale internet censorship can be a pain in the butt.
 I can personally confirm that NordVPN works in China.

-I can even tell you that a couple weeks ago, my girlfriend had to go to China for work and was frustrated to not be able to connect to Facebook.
+I can even tell you that a couple of weeks ago, my girlfriend had to go to China for work and was frustrated with not being able to connect to Facebook.
 The loading icon was just spinning endlessly and the thing wouldn’t load.